 "So my grandfather, you could say he lived a life that unfortunately distorted who he could be, who he was – and by the time I knew him as an elder in the community, he wasn’t the same man he was when he was young.
 When I learned about things like the head tax….
 It explained things about my grandfather that I already felt and knew.
 It’s kind of interesting that you can feel something’s wrong and not know why until later.
 You kind of don’t know the words, and then you finally find a name for your pain.
 You say "Oh now I get it.
 Now I understand.""

 Chinese Canadians did call for acknowledgment of the human rights violations they experienced due to the head tax and Chinese Exclusion Act.
 In 1983, Dak Leon Mark and Shack Yee requested that the Canadian government refund the $500 head tax they had each paid.
 In the years that followed, some 4,000 Chinese Canadians came forward seeking redress.
 Some Chinese Canadians also pursued justice through the court of law.
-Redress finally came in June 2006, when Prime Minister Stephen Harper apologized in the House of Commons.
+Redress finally came in June 2006, when Prime Minister Stephen Harper apologized - will open in a new tab in the House of Commons.
 That same year, $20,000 in redress was offered by the Government of Canada to all surviving individuals who had paid the head tax.
 The government also allocated $24 million for a community historical recognition program and $10 million for a national historical recognition Program meant to educate Canadians on the impacts of the head tax and the racism experienced by many different groups in Canada.

 "You could say that in this research, this database, I can find ways to hear from him and all those other men who are otherwise silent.
 And so that’s where, in a way, we were able to find a voice and let it say things that perhaps they couldn’t at the time."